 \paragraph{The role of averaging}

-Compared to naive projected gradient descent~\eqref{eq: svp}, AVPG has an additional averaging step.
-This step is crucial in establishing a linear convergence guarantee (given in the next subsection) that is valid for general set $ \conset $, without relying additional structures of $\conset$.
+Compared to the naive PG method~\eqref{eq: svp}, AVPG has an additional averaging step.
+This step is crucial in establishing a linear convergence guarantee (given in Theorem~\ref{thm: mainthm2}) that is valid for a general set $ \conset $, without relying on additional structures of $\conset$.
 To explain the intuition, let us assume that the objective function $\loss$ is $\alpha$-strongly convex and $\beta$-smooth, i.e., Definition~\ref{def: relaxedrscrsm} with $ \rscerror=\rsmerror=0 $ and $ r=d $ (cf.\ \cite[Definition 2.1.2]{nesterov2013introductory}).
 With $ \Delta_t := X_t-\truX $, a critical step in our analysis involves the following chain of inequalities:

-where step $(a)$ follows from definition of $X_{t+1}$, step $(b)$ follows from $\beta$-smoothness, and step $(c)$ follows from the optimality of $V_t$ in the definition~\eqref{eq: projectionOracle} of the projection $ \proj_{r,\conset} $.
+where step $(a)$ follows from the definition of $X_{t+1}$, step $(b)$ follows from $\beta$-smoothness, and step $(c)$ follows from the optimality of $V_t$ in the definition~\eqref{eq: projectionOracle} of the projection $ \proj_{r,\conset} $.

 The averaging step allows for additional leeway, provided by $\eta$, in steps $(a)$ and $(b)$.
-This in turns enables step $ (c) $, which holds without appealing to other property of the projection oracle.
-Without averaging, one may replace step $ (b) $ by an application of $\beta$-smoothness \emph{to the two iterates} $X_{t+1}$ and $X_t$, leading to the inequality $ \loss(X_{t+1})\leq \loss(X_t)+ \inprod{\nabla \loss(X_t)}{X_{t+1}-X_t} + \frac{\beta}{2}\fronorm{X_{t+1}-X_t}^2. $ To proceed at this point, one would need to analyze how the projection interplays with the \emph{difference} between iterates $\fronorm{X_{t+1}-X_t}^2$.
-Doing so typically requires exploiting the delicate properties of SVD~\cite{jain2014iterative,liu2018between}, and specific structures of the set $\conset $, such as the local concavity~\cite{barber2018gradient}.
-In contrast, our analysis is much simpler, and holds more generally.
+This in turns enables step $ (c) $, which holds without appealing to other properties of the projection oracle.
+Without averaging, one may replace step $ (b) $ with an application of $\beta$-smoothness \emph{to the two iterates} $X_{t+1}$ and $X_t$, leading to the inequality $ \loss(X_{t+1})\leq \loss(X_t)+ \inprod{\nabla \loss(X_t)}{X_{t+1}-X_t} + \frac{\beta}{2}\fronorm{X_{t+1}-X_t}^2. $ To proceed at this point, one would need to analyze how the projection interplays with the \emph{difference} between iterates $\fronorm{X_{t+1}-X_t}^2$.
+Doing so typically requires exploiting the delicate properties of SVD~\cite{jain2014iterative,liu2018between} and specific structures of the set $\conset $, such as the local concavity~\cite{barber2018gradient}.
+In contrast, our analysis is much simpler, while holds more generally.
 Such generality allows us to instantiate our convergence guarantee in a diverse range of concrete RGLM problems (see Section~\ref{section: Application Examples}), in which the interplay between SVD and the set $ \conset $ is non-trivial and crucial.

 \paragraph{Computing projection oracle}